ZzzihaoGuo/AI_wireless_2023/README.md

-Participants who did not train with mindspore in the semifinals should be ashamed. (just kidding, XD)
+PS：Participants who did not train with mindspore in the semifinals should be ashamed. (just kidding, XD)